harispopovac/vault/README.md

 Testing browser tab with guided process
 Final test - browser tab should open with working SSE!
 SUCCESS!
 Browser tab notifications working with fixed SSE!
+Testing fixed prompt page - no more errors!